 To be eligible for designation as an Acting Foreman, employees must meet the appropriate qualification standards.
+CIT's and Apprentices are not eligible for Acting Foreman upgrades.

 Assignments to Acting Foreman will be made by management after considering such factors as: